Dattatreya Square is the oldest square among the four charming squares of Bhaktapur.

 After the blessing of King Yakshya Malla, it was by some means rebuilt in 1763.
 And again renovated by the German experts as the wedding gift to the then King Birendra in 1979.

 The peacock window, being the most alluring woodcraft from the 15th century, even today made us come for it.
 A narrow street facing south leads to this masterpiece.
+However, it also had to face adversity like catching fire.

 The museum, of course, with the dark rooms and brazen woodcraft showcases the then wood carvings.
 Nearby, there are some mini souvenir shops with miniature wooden peacock windows.
 And the brass and bronze museum to share the ticket, for instance.
 However, the earthquake of 2015 made the museum quite terrible.